 Electrical FSR Renewal requirements and details

-Effective February 7, 2018, Electrical Field Safety Representative (FSR) certificate holders are required to renew their certificate on a three-year term.
+Effective February 7, 2018, Electrical Field Safety Representative (FSR) certificate holders are required to renew their certificate every three years.

 How to renew your certificate

 The cost for renewing a certificate of qualification is $100 per three-year term, based on the principle of cost recovery.
 The consultation on the proposed fee closed on September 13, 2017.

 Knowledge update requirements

 FSR certification renewals received before July 31, 2019 do not require knowledge updates until the certificate expires in 2021.

 To renew certification in 2021, Electrical Field Safety Representatives (FSRs) will need to show proof of updated knowledge on the codes and regulations by completing either:

 - Completing up to eight hours of training, over the previous three years, on the latest codes and regulations through Technical Safety BC or a Technical Safety BC-approved training provider.
 Read more about knowledge update requirements.

 Electrical FSR certificates of qualification that have not been renewed before 12:01 am on August 1, 2019 will be considered invalid.
 Invalid certificate holders will not be able to be named on licences and permits, assess compliance with codes and regulations, or submit declarations of compliance.